 If you are a couple with a joint account then take a card each for the same account as well.
 This has been very useful for us on the two occasions when we’ve had to cancel our card: once when the card was pickpocketed, and the other after our card details were stolen somehow and money taken from our account (luckily the bank refunded us the money).
 With our backup card we could continue accessing our money as normal.

-Even if you don’t plan on using a credit card it’s good to have just in case.
-As our credit card doesn’t charge international fees we use it when we can and pay it off in full each month.
+Even if you don’t plan on using a credit card it’s good to have just in case and you’ll need one to rent a car.
 Some people use credit cards to accrue frequent flyer points as well, but this only seems worthwhile in the US where credit card companies give you large amounts of points just for signing up.

 Availability of ATMs

-You can find ATMs in most places around the world but if you are going to a remote area check before you go.
-For example when we visited Myanmar/Burma in March there were no ATMs in the entire country (I think there’s one now) so we had to take all our money in pristine US dollar bills.
-ATMs may also be limited in rural areas in many parts of the world so you’ll need to stock up on cash in the nearest city.
+You can find ATMs in most places around the world, but if you are going to a remote area check before you go.
+For example when we visited Myanmar/Burma in 2012 there were no ATMs in the entire country (there are now many) so we had to take all our money in pristine US dollar bills.
+ATMs may also be limited in rural areas in many parts of the world, so you’ll need to stock up on cash in the nearest city.